derik-cg/RepData_PeerAssessment1/README.md

 ## Introduction

+# Notice

+The files for the first assessment are in this same folder

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike